How much does SEO cost in the UK? (2026 guide)

 3-month initial commitment, then month-to-month with 30-day notice.
 Monthly billing.
 No hidden fees or aggressive termination penalties.

-At Red Eagle Tech, we publish our pricing upfront, explain our methods clearly, offer 3-month initial commitments (not 12), provide dashboard access, and only use white-hat tactics we'd happily explain to Google directly.
+At Red Eagle Tech, we publish our pricing upfront, explain our methods clearly, offer 3-month initial commitments (not 12), give dashboard access and only use white-hat tactics we'd happily explain to Google directly.
 See our SEO services.

 Questions to ask before signing